Nyanna/XY.JCms/core/Readme.txt

 -mvn plugin to commit and convert simple xml <> JAXB xml <> jpa context

 #
-# Phase 2 will cover (~40 MH +/-50%)
+# Phase 2 will cover
 #
--usecase templating esp. inheritance for mainlayout -partial component tree rendering & caching - think about rendering only subcomponents pathes, or init without an use case an litle component tree an render an asingle content list
+-usecase templating esp. inheritance for mainlayout, inheritance for usecases ?
+-partial component tree rendering & caching - think about rendering only subcomponents pathes, or init without an use case an litle component tree an render an asingle content list
 ?single usecase controller example
 -Local Test coverage